-2000 parody of The Blair Witch Project.
+2000 spoof of The Blair Witch Project.
 The “Black Witch of the Projects” is an angry spirit who tends to attack rappers, including Ja Rule, Eminem, Rah Digga, and Vanilla Ice (who play themselves).
 She seems more of a nuisance than anything, as every victim lives to tell his or her story about the incident.
-Meanwhile, wannabe reporter Dee Dee is determined to find the truth about the witch, and five white kids from the suburbs (including director and writer of the film Dale Resteghini) plan to catch her for the reward money.
+Meanwhile, wannabe reporter Dee Dee (Stacii Jae Johnson) is determined to find the truth about the witch, and five white kids from the suburbs (including director and writer of the film Dale Resteghini) plan to catch her for the reward money.

 It’s filmed basically the same as The Blair Witch Project—it’s shot on hand-held cameras, with the actors ad-libbing their lines.
 At least I hope they’re ad-libbed, with dialogue like, “Stay away from the hairy bitch-witch.”
 Also, no one can seem to give a consistent answer about what she looks like (some say ugly, some beautiful), her features (some say she’s green and black, or has 20-inch feet), or what she does—Eminem, for example, gives a soliloquy about how she tried to stick her finger up his butt.
 It’s low budget, and the performances are underwhelming to say the least, particularly by the rappers.
 But my main gripe is the antsy camera—very short shots, with lots of fast panning.
 It even swerves sideways and upside down.
 I didn’t experience any nausea myself, but I could see some people (like those made sick by The Blair Witch Project’s shaky camera-work) being affected that way.